-By way of reasonable travelling distance, national guidance likens sites for Gypsy and Travellers to sites for general bricks and mortar housing.
+By way of reasonable travelling distance, national guidance draws some similarities between likens sites for Gypsy and Travellers andto sites for general bricks and mortar housing.
 As such, the standards set out in policy H3 should be considered when determining applications for Gypsy and Traveller sites.